- Zimbabwe has a high HIV prevalence. Unprotected heterosexual sex continues to be the main transmission route for new infections.

 Recent reductions in the number of new HIV infections in the country are thought to be due to a reduction in the number of people with multiple sexual partners.
 This shows a shift towards making conscious behavioural changes in light of a serious HIV epidemic.
 Despite this, men are still 14 times more likely to have multiple sexual partners than women.52

 Prevention of mother-to-child transmission (PMTCT)

-The country is rolling out Option B+ whereby HIV-positive mothers will receive antiretroviral drugs for life.
-This is in line with the most recent WHO treatment guidelines - a promising move for Zimbabwe's HIV response.13
+Since 2014 Zimbabwe has been rolling out Option B+, whereby HIV-positive mothers receive antiretroviral drugs for life in line with WHO treatment guidelines.53

 Voluntary medical male circumcision (VMMC)